w3reality/threelet/examples/webvr-controllers/README.rst

 This application detects WebVR capable controller devices in VR session, and renders their states (button touch/press events, position/orientation in 3D space, etc.) in real time.

+Also, used as a template, it could be useful for designing and experimenting with original WebVR controllers that have customized behaviors.

 `live <https://w3reality.github.io/threelet/examples/webvr-controllers/index.html>`__ |
 `video <https://w3reality.github.io/threelet/examples/webvr-controllers/media/webvr-controllers.mp4>`__